Skip to content

 Why was the AML Act created?

-As described above, it was created to prevent and combat money laundering and the financing of terrorism.
-The aim is to safeguard the integrity of the financial sectors.
-Firms that are subject to AML must assess and record the risks of money laundering and terrorist financing.
-This has direct consequences for the Customer Due Diligence that must take place.
+Firms subject to the AML Act must assess and record the risks of money laundering and terrorist financing.
+This has direct consequences for Customer Due Diligence (CDD) and Know Your Customer (KYC) procedures.

 Who is affected by AML?